doritoes/ipgiraffe.com/6_Testing_and_Monitoring.md

 - HTTP errors
 - Latency

-CloudWatch > Metrics > Cloudfront
+CloudWatch > Metrics > CloudFront
 - Request count
 - Error rates

 # Learning More
 How many instances can your application scale to?